meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_50_DatabaseQueries.md

 <br/>

-The function [Mart].[GetMeasurementForSignal] help you to run such queries without the need to care about the additionl filter.
+The function [Mart].[GetMeasurementForSignal] help you to run such queries without the need to care about the additional filter.

     CREATE FUNCTION [Mart].[GetMeasurementForSignal]
       (  @SignalId INT